2024 Review of Takumi Tei at Epcot: One of Disney’s Best Restaurants!

 Please note: The menu can change at anytime, so what I describe today maybe different during your dining experience.

-As if the menu wasn’t mouthwatering enough, you can book a private dining session at the Chef’s Table inside Takumi Tei.
+As if the menu wasn’t mouthwatering enough, you can book a private dining session at the Water Room inside Takumi Tei.

-You’ll experience an incredible 3-hour meal with nine (9) courses amongst the serenity of the dining space provided for you.
+You’ll experience this incredible meal with seven (7) courses amongst the serenity of the dining space provided for you.

 How to Book Reservations at The Chef’s Table